Denoising the Future: Top-p Distributions for Moving Through Time: Bounding the Approximation Error

 \section{Bounding the Approximation Error}

-When we use the top-$p$ HMM, inference is done with altered distributions, dropping events of the original one.
-In this section, we bound the approximation error introduced by the top-p modeling.
+When we use the HMM$_{off}$ and HMM$_{on}$ approaches, inference is done with altered distributions, dropping events of the original one.
+Therefore, there is some error involved.
+In this section, we bound the approximation error introduced by the top-$p$ modeling.
 The bound can then be used to determine whether to apply the top-$p$ approach or not.
-Throughout this section, we use the total variation distance to measure the approximation error: \begin{definition}[Total Variation] The \emph{total variation distance} between two discrete probability distributions $P$ and $Q$ over the same set of possible outcomes $X$ is defined as
+Throughout this section, we use the total variation distance to measure the approximation error: